 The National Pan-Hellenic Council’s recruitment process is referred to as Membership Intake.
 Before any student interested in joining a NPHC organization, they must attend NPHC Convocation at least one time.
 NPHC Convocation is an open forum for interested students to learn more about our chapters.
 Each chapter gives a brief background on their national history and chapter history, shares their involvement on campus as well as in the local community, and answer questions you may have about the organization’s Membership Intake Process.
 The required dress for Convocation is Business attire (a nice Sunday dress for women and slacks, tie, and dress shirt for men).

-Spring Convocation is Thursday, January 25 at 6:30 pm in Bibb Graves Hall room 122.
+Fall Convocation is Monday, August 27 at 6:00 pm in Bibb Graves Hall.

 Students have two opportunities to attend NPHC Convocation in an academic year, once in August and again once in January.
 If you have never attended a NPHC Convocation than you will not be allowed to join an NPHC organization Membership Intake Program.